maobowen/enhanced-bangumi-api-data-crawler/README.md

 export CR_PASSWORD=<password>
 ```

+### Funimation

+Due to the limitation that there is no good solution to bypass Incapsula bot detection, crawling animes from Funimation needs some extra manual work.
+On the anime series page, you need to use your browser's inspector and search for `TITLE_DATA` to get the series ID.
+Then you need to construct the URL which contains that ID, for example, <https://www.funimation.com/shows/594522/>.
+URLs like <https://www.funimation.com/shows/sword-art-online/> are not accepted at the moment.

 ## References

 All references can be found in the source code.
 Special thanks to the following open-source projects: